 Let's do a quick recap on the who, what, and why it's important to invest in home projects, such as home modification or remodeling.
 We all want to live in our homes as long as we possibly can.
 (I have never EVER met anyone who said they wanted to live in a nursing home!)
 Despite us wanting to live in our homes forever, over 90% of housing in the U.S. is NOT set up for us to safely age in in place!
 That means every person in the U.S. needs to start investing in home modifications that will allow us to remain independent caring for ourselves, OR we will ALL end up spending more money on things we hate, like medical bills and rehab.

 So you may ask, "Maria, how can I afford to pay for home modifications?"
 Great question!
-Here are six solutions for you:
+Here are six solutions for you (To see a more comprehensive financial resource list, click here.):

 1) If you are a home owner, renter, or landlord with a low to moderate income, listen up!
 You can request home repairs or simple modifications through your area agency on aging, which is financed by the Housing and Urban Development HOME Program and Community Development Block Grants.
 In Kansas City, MO, you can click here to request help to fix repairs and install accessible features, like grab bars in the bathroom.